How to Recycle Halloween Pumpkins for Wildlife

 3. Leave Seeds for Wildlife

-Large birds and small mammals will eat pumpkin seeds if you offer them in your yard.
-Collect seeds from your pumpkins, before composting them, and let the seeds dry.
+Many birds and small mammals will eat pumpkin seeds if you offer them in your yard.
+Collect seeds from your pumpkins before composting them, and let the seeds dry.
 Please don’t add salt or seasoning.
 Place seeds on a flat surface, tray, shallow bowl, or mix in with existing bird seed in your garden.

 4. Cut it into Pieces for Animals